sccn/sccn.github.io/tutorials/08_Plot_data/Time-Frequency_decomposition.md

 enter *14* (Cz) for the *Channel number*.
 We let the other defaults remain.
 We press *Ok*.

 Note the default "Wavelet cycles" entry is *3 0.8*.
-As explained in the help message for the *newtimef()* function, this means that the wavelet used to measure the amount and phase of the data in each successive, overlapping time window will begin with a 3-cycle wavelet (with a Hanning-tapered window applied).
-The '0.8' here means that the number of cycles in the wavelets used for higher frequencies will continue to expand slowly, reaching 20% (1 minus 0.8) the number of cycles in the equivalent FFT window at its highest frequency.
-This controls the shapes of the individual time/frequency windows measured by the function, and their shapes in the resulting time/frequency panes.
+As explained in the help message for the *newtimef.m* function, this means that the wavelet used to measure the amount and phase of the data in each successive, overlapping time window will begin with a 3-cycle wavelet (with a Hanning-tapered window applied).
+The '0.8' here means that the number of cycles in the wavelets used for higher frequencies will continue to expand slowly, reaching 20% (1 minus 0.8) of the number of cycles in the equivalent FFT window at its highest frequency.
+This controls the shapes of the individual time/frequency windows measured by the function and their shapes in the resulting time/frequency panes.

 *Note*: This information does not set the lowest frequency to be analyzed.
 By current default, the lowest frequency window is about 0.5 seconds long.
-Three cycles in 0.5 sec sets the lowest frequency analyzed to about 6 Hz.
-To make this lowest frequency near 3 Hz, we would need to add the Optional newtimef() argument " 'winlen', xxx " where xxx is the sampling rate of the data (also shown on the blue EEGLAB menu window).
+Using three cycles in 0.5 seconds sets the lowest frequency analyzed to about 6 Hz.
+To make this lowest frequency near 3 Hz, we would need to add the optional *newtimef.m* argument " 'winlen', xxx " where xxx is the sampling rate of the data (also shown on the blue EEGLAB menu window).
 This would specify that the window length ('winlen') at the lowest frequency should be xxx samples long (i.e., 1 sec long).
-If we were using 1 cycles, the lowest frequency would be 1 Hz.
+If we were using 1 cycle, the lowest frequency would be 1 Hz.
 With 3 cycles, the lowest frequency is 3 Hz.

 ![](/assets/images/newtimef1.png)